The Revd Professor Robert Gilbert

 Research Interests

-Structural and biophysical methods applied to biomedically-important cellular processes.
-One focus is the control of miRNA maturation and degradation in the cell, which has relevance for a broad range of cancers, metabolism, inflammation and innate viral immunity.
-The other main focuses of the lab are membrane pore formation by proteins of the membrane attack complex/perforin and cholesterol-dependent cytolysin family involved in infection, immunity and development; and the regulation of membrane adhesion to other cells at the extracellular matrix.
+Structural and biophysical methods applied to biomedically-important cellular processes, including miRNA maturation and degradation in the cell, of relevance to a broad range of cancers, metabolism, inflammation and innate viral immunity; membrane pore formation by proteins of the membrane attack complex/perforin and cholesterol-dependent cytolysin family involved in infection, immunity and development; and the regulation of membrane adhesion to other cells at the extracellular matrix.

 Selected Publications